qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_diff'></a>
 ## qri diff

 Compare differences between two datasets

-### Synopsis
+#### Synopsis

 Diff compares two datasets from your repo and prints a representation of the differences between them.
 You can specifify the datasets either by name or by their hash.
 You can compare different versions of the same dataset.

 <!--